jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ## 4.4 Device Driver
 The Device Driver implements the Hardware Adoption Layer of the device.
-It should provide minimal functionalities needed by the Radio Operations, and additionally provides a mechanism to expose the ISR of the radio, so the Bottom-Half processor can offload the ISR.
+It provides minimal functionalities needed by the Radio Operations, and additionally a mechanism to expose the ISR of the radio, so the Bottom-Half processor can offload the ISR.

 The function set of the Device Driver can include device specific features that